OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-25.md

 ## Ezekiel 25:17

-I will execute great vengeance on them with wrathful rebukes; and they will know that I am the Lord, when I inflict my vengeance on them.’”
+I will carry out great vengeance on them with furious rebukes; and they will know that I am the Lord, when I bring my vengeance upon them.’”